Akshay089/TeamUP-App/README.md

 ---
 ## 🛠 Installation & Setup

-# Navigate into the project
+# Navigate into the project directory
 cd TeamUP-App

-# Install dependencies
+# Install all required dependencies
 npm install

 # Start the development server